 Help your staff build up their knowledge

-- An intranet is ideal for leading new employees through an induction sequence - what your products are, who you sell to, who everyone is and what people do - because it is so easy to update.
+- An intranet is ideal for supporting new employees through an induction process.
+They can learn what your products are, who you sell to, who everyone is and what people do through your intranet.

 - You can make general business information - such as policies and procedures - available to every employee.

-- Your intranet provides an ideal home for IT support information, including solutions to common problems.
+- Your intranet provides an ideal home for IT support information, including solutions to common problem.

 Hold diaries for individuals and groups

-- This makes it easier to schedule people and facilities.
+- Centrally held diaries makes it easier to schedule meetings, book equipment and secure meeting rooms.

 Become an extranet, giving access to customers or suppliers

-- An extranet is an intranet that selected external users can access, usually over the internet.
+- An extranet is an intranet that selected external users can access too over the intranet using a dedicated address.